thechinnster/thechinnster.github.com/_posts/2013-04-02-git-branch-deletion.md

 layout:post
 ---

 One great thing about git is that branching and merging are cheap.
 For this reason I create a lot of branches and there's a whole bunch of them sitting around in my repo and on the remote I share with my team.
 Many of these branches are out of date and useless, cluttering up the repository and making it more difficult to see branches that are still active.
 I had been deleting these one at a time but figured there had to be a better way.
-A google search later it was (Stack Overflow)[!g] to the rescue.
+A google search later it was [Stack Overflow](http://stackoverflow.com/ "Stack Overflow") to the rescue.

 First I wanted to clean up the remote repository.
 I found [this SO page](http://stackoverflow.com/questions/10555136/delete-multiple-remote-branches-in-git "bash - Delete multiple remote branches in git - Stack Overflow") that provided the following one-liner: